-- (a) Applicable law.
-All tribal class tribal II and III gaming operations shall be conducted in accordance with the Act, the Commission's regulations, other federal law, tribal law (including joint-tribal and Arapaho law, this Code, and all regulations and orders of the Northern Arapaho Gaming Agency established under chapter 4 of this Code), and any approved Compact.
-This Code shall be construed in a manner which conforms to applicable law. - (b) Incorporation of Compact.
-Upon approval of a Compact, the Compact shall be incorporated into this Code.
-In the event of any inconsistencies between the Compact and any provision of this Code, the Compact shall govern.
+(a) Applicable law.
+All tribal class II and III gaming operations shall be conducted in accordance with the Act, the Commission's regulations, other federal law, tribal law (including joint-tribal and Arapaho law, this Code, and all regulations and orders of the Northern Arapaho Gaming Agency established under chapter 4 of this Code), and any Secretarial procedures.
+This Code shall be construed in a manner which conforms to applicable law.

+(b) Incorporation of Secretarial Procedures.
+Upon approval of Secretarial procedures, they shall be incorporated into this Code.
+In the event of any inconsistencies between the procedures and any provision of this Code, the procedures shall govern.